How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 Time saved: 1-2 hours per week (across all clients).

-TRIGGER: Make Scheduler — Friday 4:00 PM
+TRIGGER: Make Scheduler — Every Friday 4:00 PM

-MODULE 1: ClickUp — Get completed tasks
+MODULE 1: ClickUp — Get Completed Tasks

-MODULE 3: Aggregator — Build task list
+MODULE 3: Iterator → Aggregator

-MODULE 4: HTTP — Claude API
+MODULE 4: HTTP → Claude API

-Input: task list + client context
+Input: task list + Databox metrics + client context variables

-MODULE 5: Gmail — Send report
+MODULE 5: Gmail — Send Report

 Subject: [Claude-generated subject line]